MostafaRamzySayedAhmed/HTTP-Server-Listener/README.md

 # HTTP-Server-Listener
-It's a Simple Golang Script That Listens on Port 8080 &amp; Responds with "Hello, Go!".
+It's a Simple Golang Script That Listens on Port 8080 &amp; Responds with "Hello, Go!"